mortzdk/localStorage/README.md

 localStorage
 ============

-A localStorage polyfill that should make the window-object `localStorage` available in both modern and old browser.
-This is done by using a lot of different techniques, that enables persistent storage in one way or another.
+A localStorage polyfill that makes the window object `localStorage` available in both modern and old browser.
+This is done using a lot of different techniques, that enables persistent storage in one way or another.

-# Techniques

-The techniques are used in such a way that the most reliable and best solution is tested for support first.
-If that technique is not available in the browser, the next technique is tested and so forth.

-If an error occures during the testing or creation of one of the techniques, the next technique in line will be tested and used.

-Below is a list of current techniques used in the polyfill.
-The list is ordered by most reliable and best solution, where the first technique is the first to be tested for.

-* localStorage
-* globalStorage
-* userData behaviour
-* Google Gears
-* Flash
-* Cookies

 # Supported Browsers

-This polyfill support a wide range of browsers.
-The use of the techniques above implies that all browsers with google gears, cookies or flash enabled will successfully implement the localStorage object.
-The other techniques enable support for browsers as follows:
+The polyfill support a wide range of browsers.
+The use of the techniques mentioned in the [Techniques](#techniques) section, implies that all browsers with cookies or flash enabled will successfully implement the localStorage object.
+The other techniques enable browser support as listed:

 * localStorage
 	- Chrome 4+